J535D165/CoronaWatchNLExtended/README.md

 # CoronaWatchNL_Models

 **CoronaWatchNL_Models** is a collection of descriptive charts, forecasts, and maps concerning COVID-19 case counts in the Netherlands.
+All graphics can be found in the [plots folder](/plots).
 The underlying data can be found on the [CoronaWatchNL repository](https://github.com/J535D165/CoronaWatchNL).
 The graphs are updated on a daily basis and were generated automatically.
 See the license section for information about sharing the graphs.

-## Content

-### :chart_with_upwards_trend: Descriptive charts
+## :chart_with_upwards_trend: Descriptive charts

-The following graphs show the development of Coronavirus on a daily basis.
-Please validate the numbers in the graphs before publishing.
+The following graphs show the development of the coronavirus outbreak on a daily basis.

 ![plots/timeline.png](/plots/timeline.png)